The Ideal Buttock Revealed: What Makes A Butt Attractive?

 Even when the underlying anatomy is proportionate, poor skin quality can diminish the overall aesthetic.
 On the other hand, taut, hydrated, and resilient skin enhances curves by reflecting light smoothly across the surface, amplifying the perception of lift.

-This is why treatments targeting collagen stimulation, hydration, and dermal support are increasingly popular in modern gluteal aesthetic procedures.
+This is why treatments targeting collagen stimulation and dermal support are increasingly popular in modern gluteal aesthetic procedures.
 They don’t just change shape — they improve the “finish” of the surface.

 Symmetry: The Power of Balance